lzl/log/README.md

 The logic is simple and clear.
 Checkout the code to see how I have done that.

 Or, as usual, [try it](http://log-step8-undo.meteor.com) on your browser to feel how good it is.

+# Date & Time

+'git checkout step9-timestamp'

+Each log has its own timestamp.
+It represents a single moment in time.
+I have said it is as important as the log text.
+If the time information would be revealed when the cursor hover the log, life will become more clear.

+To implement it is not hard, just a helper and some css stuff.
+Please [have a try](http://log-step9-timestamp.meteor.com) by moving your mouse.